 The American Snout butterfly is common in South Carolina, particularly during the spring and fall months.

-This butterfly is known for its unique elongated snout, used for feeding on flowers and nectar.
+This butterfly is known for its unique elongated snout, which is used to feed on flowers and nectar.

 It is also known for its distinctive orange and black coloring, which makes it easy to spot in the wild.

-The American Snout butterfly is a migratory species, with populations traveling north from Mexico and Central America during spring to breed and lay eggs in the southern United States.
+The American Snout butterfly is a migratory species.
+During spring, populations travel north from Mexico and Central America to breed and lay eggs in the southern United States.

 South Carolina is an important stopover point for these butterflies, as the state provides the ideal climate and habitat for breeding and feeding.